Is Osteopathic Manipulation Right for Me?

 According to the National Health Service, people with certain health conditions may not be able to have osteopathic manipulation treatments.
 These conditions include:

-Osteopathic manipulation treatments are also not recommended if you're taking blood-thinning medicines, such as warfarin, having a course of radiotherapy, or during pregnancy.
+Osteopathic manipulation treatments are also not recommended if you're taking blood-thinning medicines, having a course of radiotherapy, or during pregnancy.

 On the Day of My Appointment